 Barkley continues: “How your audience responds to your content can let you know if you need to change up your content marketing strategy or stay on the path you are currently taking to meet your content and business goals.”

-Brendan Hufford of SEO for the Rest of Us summarizes: “Too often, content marketing is focused on vanity metrics like pageviews, or worse, keywords.
+Brendan Hufford of SEO for the Rest of Us summarizes the importance of content conversion rate: “Too often, content marketing is focused on vanity metrics like pageviews, or worse, keywords.
 The number one goal of content marketing HAS to be business results, hence conversions as the core metric.”